Mike Phipps

-Michael Elston Phipps (born January 19, 1947) is a former American college and professional football player who was a quarterback in the National Football League (NFL) for twelve seasons during the 1970s and 1980s.
-Phipps played college football for Purdue University, and was recognized as an All-American.
-He was the third overall pick in the 1970 NFL Draft, and played professionally for the Cleveland Browns and Chicago Bears of the NFL.
+Michael Elston Phipps (born January 19, 1947) is an American former professional football player who was a quarterback for 12 seasons in the National Football League (NFL) during the 1970s and 1980s.
+Phipps played college football for the Purdue Boilermakers, and was recognized as an All-American.
+He was the third overall pick in the 1970 NFL draft, and played professionally for the Cleveland Browns and Chicago Bears of the NFL.

-Early years
+Early life

 Phipps was born in Shelbyville, Indiana.
 He attended Columbus High School in Columbus, Indiana, and played for the Columbus Bulldogs high school football team.

 College career

 Phipps attended Purdue University, where he played for the Purdue Boilermakers football team.
 He began his college career when he replaced All-American Boilermakers quarterback Bob Griese.
 His first major victory was a 28–21 upset of defending national champion Notre Dame Fighting Irish on September 30, 1967.
 Combining strong passing skills with excellent mobility helped Phipps establish a new school single-season record for total offense and earn the Boilermakers a share of the Big Ten Conference title.

 The following year, Phipps suffered an ankle injury that kept him out of two games, and was overshadowed by teammate Leroy Keyes, a running back who spent all season in contention for the Heisman Trophy.
 The Boilermakers were the top-ranked team in the country until the Ohio State Buckeyes upset them 13–0 on October 12.

 In 1969, Phipps became the focal point of Purdue's offense, throwing for five touchdowns in a 36–35 thriller over Stanford University on October 4, including throwing for a two-point conversion with three minutes left.
 He also defeated Notre Dame for the third consecutive year.
 Phipps finished second in the voting for the Heisman Trophy to Oklahoma Sooners running back Steve Owens.

 He was awarded the 1969 Sammy Baugh Trophy.
 Phipps declined a Rhodes Scholarship to concentrate on a professional football career.